vudash/vudash/README.md

 }
 ```
 Where 'widgets' is an array of arrays.
 The top level array represents rows of widgets on the screen.
 There is theoretically no min/max width for a widget.

+Widgets can be either a path to a directory containing a widget (see below), or an npm module of the same.
+If the widget is a npm module, you would need to `npm install --save <widget-name>` first.

 ## Widgets